railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_layout.rst

 .. index::
    single: module; sale_layout

-The :mod:`sale_layout` module enables you to have a more elaborate template than the standard order forms.
+Install the :mod:`sale_layout` module by selecting :guilabel:`Sales Order Layout Improvement` and clicking :guilabel:`Configure` in the :guilabel:`Reconfigure` wizard.
+It enables you to have a more elaborate template than the standard order forms.

-For example you could put the following in the order lines:
+For example, you could put the following in the order lines:

 * a horizontal separator line,